gabbayron/Draw-And-Guess/README.md

 ### Game Rules
 * 2 players
-* 1 Player draw a random word - while the 2nd player needs to guess.
+* 1 Player draw a random word - while the second player needs to guess.
-* First player to join the game - will draw, and the will guess.
+* First player to join the game - will draw a random given word, and the other will try to guess that word.

 ### Created with :